Society for the Suppression of Vice: History

 The Society was involved in enforcing the stamp duty on newspapers.
 The campaign to abolish the stamp duty was led by the radical press.
 Other more establishment figures like Lord Brougham, the Lord Chancellor, 1834, also argued against it.
 The stamp duty was reduced to 1d in 1836 and abolished in 1855.

 The Obscene Publications Act came into force in September 1857, superseding the 1787 Proclamation.
 One effect of the Act was to forbid the distribution of information about contraception and human biology to the working classes.
+The Society used the Act to take out summonses against the publishers of penny dreadfuls.

 The Society was the means of suppressing "low and vicious periodicals", and of bringing the dealers to punishment, by imprisonment, hard labor and fines.
 The article reproduced on the Victorian London site records a list of items seized and destroyed.
 This included "large quantities of infidel and blasphemous publications."

 In 1885 the Society was still operational to some extent, as witnessed by its low-key harassment of Sir Richard Burton and his wife upon the publication of Sir Richard's unexpurgated translation of the Arabian Nights.
 In August of that year, however, the Society was absorbed into the National Vigilance Association.